102nd Legislature: Lame Duck

 Road and Bridge Disaster Relief Fund

-House Bill 5945 , introduced by Reps.
-Shannon and Conlin, is scheduled for a hearing in the House Committee on Transportation, Mobility, and Infrastructure on Tuesday, November 12th at 10:30am.
+Testimony on House Bill 5945 , introduced by Reps.
+Shannon and Conlin, was heard during a dedicated meeting of the House Committee on Transportation, Mobility, and Infrastructure on Thursday, November 14th following the regularly scheduled meeting on November 12th.
 This bill would allocate $5M in annual gas tax revenue, up to a limit of $50M, for repairs to roadways and bridges should a state of emergency be declared.
 A new board comprised of various state and local officials would be established to oversee distribution of these funds.

 Vulnerable Roadway Users